Skip to Content

 Tree & Oak Woodlands Ordinances

-Sonoma County is home to many tree species located throughout the county’s urban and rural lands.
-Trees and their related habitats are a defining feature of the local landscape and a shared resource that provides a wide variety of community benefits in both urban and natural settings.
+Sonoma County is home to many tree species that provide a wide variety of community benefits in both urban and natural settings.

-Conserving trees, forests and wooded areas is key to achieving resiliency and sustainability for Sonoma County, meeting conservation and climate goals, while conserving and enhancing many natural benefits for local communities:
+Conserving trees, forests and wooded areas is key to achieving resiliency and sustainability for Sonoma County, while maintaining or enhancing many natural benefits for local communities:

 1. Cultural: aesthetic, sense of place, cultural heritage, spiritual and religious value, recreation and tourism, historic value;